rbaumgarten/xlt-testsuite-documentation/GUIDE.md

 ### Test Suite Style Guidelines

 The following styling rules where quite consequently applied to form a solid structure and define consistent descriptions and comments as well as establish a naming scheme for folders, packages and files.
 The elaborately discussed style guidelines may serve as a loose pointer to build your uniform test suite or be completely adapted to your needs.
+(Naming parts written in `{}` are required.
+Naming parts written in `[]` are optional.)

 #### Packages